ReynaldoAMartinez/Splunk-101/docs/capstone.md

 <img width="2408" height="405" alt="image (1)" src="https://github.com/user-attachments/assets/8603bf57-7a3f-43dd-abc4-2191194e68e2" />

-SeSecurityPrivilege --> is a Windows user right (privilege) that allows an account to manage auditing and security logs.
+The privilege "SeSecurityPrivilege" was found.
+It is a Windows user right (privilege) that allows an account to manage auditing and security logs.
 ___

 Checked for "PowerShell Script Block Logging - PowerShell-based attacks"